Bond With Your Horse |

 This is fine, in fact it can be beneficial to work with a horse in familiar surroundings.
 A round pen is ideal, but if you have a securely fenced arena (indoor or outdoor), this can also be used.
-However, if the visit is for starting the horse, he must be brought to Perville.
 [Top]

 If you have suitable facilities where you are, Jo will be able to come to you to work on loading the horse.
 See the Prices page for Travel costs.
 [Top]